Year 3 - Peacock Class

-Our class teacher is Mrs Seward and our Teaching Assistants are Mrs Littlefair and Mrs Weston.
+Our class teacher is Mrs Seward and our Teaching Assistants are Mrs Harwood and Mrs Hannah.

 Year 3 promises to be an exciting year when your child will have many varied opportunities to learn from a wide range of experiences, helping them to become independent enthusiastic learners.
 Each term will have a new topic where the needs of the curriculum will be set in context to help give meaningful links across each subject.
 The first topic will be ‘Dahlicious’, followed in the Spring term by ‘A Golden Voyage of Discovery’, concluding with ‘Into The Woods’.

 The children will work in flexible groups depending upon their needs and the learning focus for the session.
 The children will be encouraged to become enthusiastic and inquisitive learners, developing a wide range of skills and techniques through a range of classroom tasks and activities.

 Please see the class timetable, yearly curriculum overview and termly topic webs for more detail.

 - Y3 topic web In to the Woods Summer 2020.pdf